 - Students can receive Individual Counseling, led by licensed counselors.

 - Students who are interested in making an appointment at the SXU Counseling Center should fill out the Request for Services online form.

 - Although we work closely with the SXU Counseling Center and we often refer patients to each other, we do not discuss personal health information without your written permission (see "Confidentiality").

-- If you have a documented mental health issue that may require accommodations, please contact Disability Services.
+- If you have a documented mental health issue that may require accommodations, please contact the Center for Accessibility Resources.
 You will need to self-disclose your disability or need for accommodation.

-- If a provider at the SXU Health Center is treating you for the mental health issue we are able to fill out any paperwork for Disability Services.
+- If a provider at the SXU Health Center is treating you for the mental health issue we are able to fill out any paperwork for Center for Accessibility Resources.
 If not, you will most likely need to have your treating provider fill out any paperwork.